lellolillili/rallymodemod/README.md

     (L/R)6E - 6 LR
     (L/R)6P - flat LR

 You don't have to use corner codes, but if you do, your pacenotes will work with any co-driver.

 If you don't want to use them, your pacenotes will be co-driver dependent.
 In that case, you can just write (for example, if you're using Stu)

-    '4 left minus', '5 left plus long', 'hairpin left over crest', etc.
+    4 left minus, 5 left plus long, hairpin left over crest

 Here's an example pacenote file